dansmyers/ComputerOrganizationAndArchitecture/Labs/2-Server.md

 A web server is a program that receives and processes HTTP requests.
 HTTP (the "Hypertext Transfer Protocol") is the main protocol used to request and transmit web pages over the global Internet.

-In this lab, you'll turn your Raspberry Pi into a web server, create a basic web page, and experiment with a few of Linux's basic security features.
+In this lab, you'll turn your Raspberry Pi into a web server, create a basic web page, and experiment with a few of Linux's security features.
 This will give you practice:

   - Installing and configuring the nginx web server
   - Connecting to the server using its IP address and HTTP